dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You will never always be motivated.
-You have to learn to be disciplined.**
+**Don't be afraid of your fears.
+They're not there to scare you.
+They're there to let you know that something is worth it.**

-Anonymous
+C. JoyBell C